Last updated November 8th, 2018.

 9. Flu shots are expensive.

 FICTION.
 Most health insurance plans will cover your flu shot as a preventive service.
 If your flu shot isn’t covered by insurance, though, most clinics offer affordable rates.
-At One Medical, a standard, preservative-free flu shot is $40.
+At One Medical, the out-of-pocket cost for a standard, preservative-free flu shot is $40.

 10. It’s too late to get my flu shot.